gcherubini/android-pipeline/README.md

 ```

 If you want to run your tests for only one build type (this can be important for a large test suite) you can use ./gradlew connectedDebugAndroidTest or ./gradlew connectedReleaseAndroidTest.

+5 - Open the generated reports:

+When you run this task some tests reports are generated, it is placed in:
+"app/build/reports/androidTests/connected/index.html"

+## Fastlane Install

+## Setup Google Play Console